 Will my child have a quality preschool experience?

 Yes!
-Our integrated preschool program offers a well-rounded early childhood education curriculum, using Get Set For School as our core curriculum.
+Our integrated preschool program offers a well-rounded early childhood education curriculum, using Get Set For School as our core curriculum, along with implementing Guided Language Acquisition Design (GLAD) strategies.
 Our focus is to have each child ready to enter kindergarten.
 Teachers are dedicated to provide learning opportunities in the skills areas of pre-literacy, math, science, writing, art and music.
 They also focus on physical, social/emotional and self-help development.
 Instruction is well balanced between individual, large group, and small groups.
 We encourage self-expression through hand-on activities.
 Our hope is that children are challenged daily, have their curiosity sparked, and are prepared for school success.